Sheila Joon Ostadazim

 AEA | SAG-AFTRA

-Sheila Joon Ostadazim is a half Iranian, half Swedish, Seattle native turned proud Brooklynite.
-She was recently seen Off-Broadway at The Duke Theatre in Daniel Curzon's The Blasphemer, directed by Pat Golden and The Metropolitan Playhouse's East Village Chronicles, directed by Michael Hardart playing Janis Joplin.
-Named a 2015 Mary Louise Rockwell Scholar with Primary Stages/ESPA, recent stage credits include work with Primary Stages/59E.59, The Cherry Lane Theatre, Amoralists/Rattlestick, Wandering Bark Theatre Co., (2015 NYIT Nominee for Outstanding Ensemble), Manhattan Theatre Club, The National Arts Club, The Lark, Red Fern Theatre Co., Rabbit Hole Ensemble, The Shaw Project, Judith Shakespeare Company, Lunar Energy Productions, Theater 2020, Theatreworks USA, etc. Regionally, she has worked with The McCarter Theatre, George St. Playhouse and The Annex Theatre.
+Sheila Joon Ostadazim (first name Sheila Joon or Joon, for short) is a half Iranian, half Swedish, Seattle native turned proud Brooklynite.
+She was recently seen in Onaje by Robert Bowie Jr., directed by Pat Golden in the NYC Fringe Festival (named Best of Fringe by Theatre is Easy), Off-Broadway at The Duke Theatre in Daniel Curzon's The Blasphemer, directed by Pat Golden and The Metropolitan Playhouse's East Village Chronicles, directed by Michael Hardart playing Janis Joplin.
+Named a 2015 Mary Louise Rockwell Scholar with Primary Stages/ESPA, other credits include work with Primary Stages/59E.59, The Cherry Lane Theatre, Amoralists/Rattlestick, Manhattan Theatre Club, The National Arts Club, The Lark, Red Fern Theatre Co., Rabbit Hole Ensemble, The Shaw Project, Judith Shakespeare Company, Lunar Energy Productions, Theater 2020, Theatreworks USA, etc. Regionally, she has worked with The McCarter Theatre, George St. Playhouse and The Annex Theatre.
 Select films include recent award winning film Le Crueset by Don Downie, 3 people you've never heard of by Dave Rosfeld, Chanticleer and Poker Face by Becky Lane, and multi-award winning short film, Plan B, by Sarah-Rose Meredith.
 Joon is an avid yoga practitioner, traveler and dog lover.
 Proud AEA, SAG and AFTRA member. http://www.imdb.com/name/nm3574838/

 I thank you for addressing me in an accurate and authentic way! -Joon